jik0730/google-translator-performance-analyzer/README.md

     $ python main.py ./data/es-en.csv

-Then it will output `./data/output/sample.csv`.
+Then it will output `./result/es-en.csv`.

-Also it will output `./data/ribes/sample.csv`.

-Also it will output `./data/features/sample.csv`.

 If the file as an argument is not the form of csv, it will print `Input file is not a csv file.`.